clueboard/milc/README.md

 * Labeling log output with colored emoji to easily distinguish message types
 * Thread safety

+# Breaking Changes

+MILC follows [Semantic Versioning](https://semver.org/).
+You can see a list of why we made major or minor releases on the [Breaking Changes](https://milc.clueboard.co/#/breaking_changes) page.

 # Documentation

 Full documentation is on the web: <https://milc.clueboard.co/>